omartinez182/AutoML-Modern-Art-Classification/README.md

 This AutoML solution leverages [Ludwig](https://ludwig-ai.github.io/ludwig-docs/0.5/index.html), to train, evaluate, and deploy a model that classifies artwork based on image embeddings.

+The goal is to do binary classification to predict whether a painting belongs to the "Oil" category or not.
+In this process, we test different architectures and take advantage of Ludwig's AutoML features to select the best one based on performance (accuracy).

 ## Getting Started